AminoffZ/svelte-entity-store/README.md

 A (**w**ork-**i**n-**p**rogress) generic entity store for Svelte projects.

-Check out the [full docs](https://tony-sull.github.io/svelte-entity-store/) for details.
+Check out the [full docs](https://aminoffz.github.io/svelte-entity-store) for details.

+## This Fork 🍴

+Updated to work with latest version of SvelteKit (tested and working on 4.0.5).
+Added activeId to allow setting and reading an "active" entity similar to [akita](https://opensource.salesforce.com/akita/docs/entities/active/).

 ## Why?